Overview

 What Makes Cát Bà Cannon Fort Special

 Cát Bà Cannon Fort sits on a 177-metre hill directly above Cát Bà town, originally built by the French colonial administration and later occupied and expanded by the Japanese during their 1940–1945 occupation of Indochina.
 The fort includes several large coastal defence cannons still in their original mounts, concrete bunkers, ammunition stores, and a tunnel system dug into the hilltop limestone.
-The strategic value was clear: from the fort, the entire approaches to Ha Long Bay and the surrounding archipelago were visible and could be covered by the cannons.
-Today the fort is a minor historical site but a major viewpoint - the 360-degree panorama from the hilltop encompasses Ha Long Bay to the north, Lan Hà Bay to the south, Cát Bà town and harbour below, and the forested karst interior of the island in every inland direction.
+The fort has been closed to visitors long-term as of late 2025 - access is blocked at the entrance and entry is not permitted.
+Visitors looking for panoramic views over Lan Hà Bay and Cát Bà town should head to the Radio Tower viewpoint nearby, which has become the practical alternative since the closure.

 Gallery